-Following the hugely popular 1994 Winter Olympic Games in Lillehammer, audiences for professional events were at all time high.
-As such, the 1994 Miko Masters was a roaring success, with the pairs competition being dropped for this year only and 5 men and 5 ladies competing in both technical and artistic programs.
-The men's competition marked 4 time World Champion Kurt Browning's first professional competition, and he finished 2nd to Paul Wylie, who defended his title with yet another movie soundtrack from his growing repertoire - "The Untouchables".
-Alexandr Fadeev, Petr Barna and the late Robert Wagenhoffer finished 3rd, 4th and 5th in the men's event.
-In the ladies competition, Denise Biellmann won her second Miko Masters title with two technically sound and avant garde programs.
-Her "Rite Of Spring" just edged out two time Olympic Gold Medallist Katarina Witt skating to a French version of "On My Own" from "Les Miserables", who was also competing in her first professional event since her 1994 comeback to "amateur" skating.
-Caryn Kadavy finished 3rd, Rory Flack Burghart was 4th and theatrical French skater Sandra Garde, who won the Trophee Lalique audience judged pro competition in France, was 5th.
+Following the hugely popular 1994 Winter Olympic Games in Lillehammer, audiences for professional events were at all-time high.
+The 1994 Miko Masters was a roaring success, with the pairs competition being dropped for this year only and five men and five women competing in both technical and artistic programs.
+The men's competition marked four-time World Champion Kurt Browning's first professional competition, and he finished second to Paul Wylie, who defended his title with yet another movie soundtrack from his growing repertoire - "The Untouchables".
+Alexandr Fadeev, Petr Barna and the late Robert Wagenhoffer finished third, fourth and fifth in the men's event.
+In the women's competition, Denise Biellmann won her second Miko Masters title with two technically sound and avant garde programs.
+Her "Rite Of Spring" just edged out two-time Olympic Gold Medallist Katarina Witt skating to a French version of "On My Own" from "Les Miserables", who was also competing in her first professional event since her 1994 comeback to "amateur" skating.
+Caryn Kadavy finished third, Rory Flack Burghart was fourth and theatrical French skater Sandra Garde, who won the Trophee Lalique audience judged pro competition in France, was fifth.
 Exhibition performances in 1994 included Swiss spinning sensation Nathalie Krieg, Philippe Candeloro and Sophie Moniotte and Pascal Lavanchy.

-In March 1997, with the change to a team format, skaters were grouped into Team Europe and Team North America.
-Each team featured a ladies skater, a men's skater, a pairs team and an ice dance team, and each performed a technical and artistic program.
+In March of 1997, with the change to a team format, skaters were grouped into Team Europe and Team North America.
+Each team featured a woman, man, pairs team and an ice dance team, and each performed a technical and artistic program.
 In an extremely close competition, Team Europe (consisting of Jozef Sabovcik, Charlene von Saher, Tricia Klocke and Ian Jenkins and Susanna Rahkamo and Petri Kokko) placed ahead of Team America (Scott Williams, Josee Chouinard, Calla Urbanski and Rocky Marval and Renee Roca and Gorsha Sur) to win the first team competition.
 A report by Tatjana Flade on the 1997 event can be read at http://www.eiskunstlauf-ecke.de/archiv/1996-97/emiko97.shtml.

 Keeping with the changing times, things changed again in 2000, when the event kept its team format but switched to a FFSG approved "Open de France" pro-am competition between Russia and France.
 All skaters participating skated an ISU approved short program in addition to an interpretive free program.
 Team France (Eric Millot, Stannick Jeannette, Vanessa Gusmeroli, Abitbol and Bernadis and Anissina and Peizerat) edged Team Russia (Alexei Yagudin, Maria Butyrskaya, Olga Markova, Totmianina and Marinin and Lobatcheva and Averbukh) for the win.
 Full results and scores from the 2000 event can be found at http://www.eiskunstlauf-ecke.de/archiv/1999-00/mastersmiko00.shtml.